-- Compost heap – where slow worms can breed and hedgehogs can hibernate.
+- Compost heaps – where slow worms can breed and hedgehogs can hibernate.

 - Piles of logs – to provide a hiding place for frogs, amphibians and ground beetles.

-- Thick hedge – to provide cover and suitable nesting sites for birds.
+- Thick hedges – to provide cover and suitable nesting sites for birds.
 Berrying plants will also provide food during the winter months.

-- Garden pond – to increase the range of habitats within the garden and to offer somewhere for birds to bathe and drink.
+- Garden ponds – to increase the range of habitats within the garden and to offer somewhere for birds to bathe and drink.